LeonardDick/rtd-tutorial/docs/source/index.rst

 * Calculate the radial density inside the CNT.
 * Calculate the axial density along the CNT and bulk.

-Additionally the program has a molecule identifier, ehich makes it possible to perform all analysis for the individual kind of molecules present in the system.
+Additionally the program has a molecule identifier, which makes it possible to perform all analysis for the individual kind of molecules present in the system.